Tips for writing your engineering personal statement

 - Conversations you’ve had with engineers about their work.

-- Careers events or fairs that you’ve attended, such as The Big Bang Fair.
+- Careers events or fairs that you’ve attended.

 - Other events that you’ve attended, including workshops, talks or lectures (or any online lectures that you’ve watched) and taster days run by engineering employers or the engineering professional institutions.

-- A trip you’ve been on, whether that’s with school or independently, such as a factory tour, attending the Engineering Design Show or visiting an exhibition held by a professional institution.
+- A trip you’ve been on, whether that’s with school or independently, such as a factory tour, visiting an exhibition held by a professional institution.

-- Academic achievements beyond your exam results, for example receiving an award from your school or taking part in The Mathematical Challenge.
+- Academic achievements beyond your exam results, for example receiving an award from your school.

 - Personal projects that you’ve embarked on, such as learning to programme, creating your own app or building a robot.
 (If any of these sound like things you’d like to do, the Raspberry Pi Foundation is a good place to start).